 Most of the cars use the classic analog concept for this section instead of using a digital one.
 On the speedometer, one gets informed about the speed in MPH or Miles per Hour.

-The problem with the digital display is that it only shows one side of the information that is the current speed.
+The problem with the digital display is that it only shows one side of the information, that is, the current speed.
 The needle mechanism shows two sides of the information: the speed and the level of acceleration.

 So the needle moves forward or backward as you increase or decrease the rate or accelerate.
 This creates inaccuracies when you do not get the change in velocity with digital displays.